Peanut Lolita

 Peanut Lolita is the name of a thick whiskey and peanut-based liqueur produced in the 1960s and 1970s.
 The liquor was produced by Continental Distilling in Linfield, Pennsylvania.

 History

-The label for Peanut Lolita features a belly dancing woman in a 1970s Middle Eastern inspired design.
+The label for Peanut Lolita features a belly dancing woman in a 1970s Persian-inspired design.
 It was sold as a nutty dessert alcohol, sweet and gritty in texture.
 Peanut Lolita alcohol was 53 proof.

-Billy Carter was the official spokesperson for this liqueur while his brother, Jimmy Carter, held presidential office.
+Billy Carter was the official spokesperson for this liqueur while his brother Jimmy Carter held presidential office.